CarrotKutay/Cubicle/README.md

-# StickFigureFight
+# Cubicle

-A 2.5D Stick Figure Fighting Game using Unity as a Game Engine.
+A 2.5D Cube Figure Fighting Game using Unity as a Game Engine.

 - Moddeling szenes in 3D for a more realisitc design
 - The game itself will be playable in 2D perspective and feature a classical arena battle system